 Adam has been an investigator on projects funded by the NHMRC and AHRQ; is an Associate Editor of BMC Medical Informatics and Decision Making and Research Integrity and Peer Review; an Editorial Board member for JAMIA Open, and spends much of his time supporting postgraduate and early-career researchers.

-- From 1 January 2018, an Associate Professor in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, Sydney, Australia; specialising in applications of machine learning, network science, and information retrieval to problems in clinical research and public health.
+- Associate Professor in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, Sydney, Australia; specialising in applications of machine learning, network science, and information retrieval to problems in clinical research and public health.